What is this project about?

-- Loggers have been placed in main waterways to help determine water flows and identify where most of the water entering the lake is coming from.
+The project started in May 2019, when loggers were placed in the main waterways to help determine water flows and identify where most of the water entering the lake is coming from.